 By using CDP, Cisco devices discover their directly connected Cisco neighbours.
 But to do this, CDP must be enable on both devices.
 By default CDP is enabled on Cisco devices.

-There are two version of CDP.
+There are two versions of CDP.
 These are, Version 1 and Version 2.
 The information that is collect is increased by the new version, version 2.
 And CDP version 2 is the default one.

 If the device runs CDP version 1, then it ignores the CDP version 2 frames.
 But if the device runs CDP version 2, then it so not ignore any packet.
 It behaves like version 1 to version 1, like version 2 to version 2 devices.